Mhuzvar/ultimateDDguide/what-to-buy.md

 Be careful with speeding around radars or you get fined for 1200 NTD.
 Police officers usually don't speak English so there's a good chance to avoid punishment in case you get caught.
 Don't use cell phone while waiting on traffic lights.
-Don't forget that scooters are often not allowed to turn left and you most do "hook" instead - go straight to rectangle and then continue left on next green.
+Don't forget that scooters are often not allowed to turn left and you mostly do "hook" instead - go straight to rectangle and then continue left on next green.
 Scooters and small bikes are not allowed to use highways, elevated roads and some lanes with yellow marks inside \(usually most left and also dedicated center lines\).

 {% embed url="http://tealit.com/article\_categories.php?section=transportation&article=drivers-license\#" %}